term7/RaspberryPi-VLC_Videolooper/README.md

 WantedBy=graphical.target
 ```

 Doublecheck if the XDG_RUNTIME_DIR is correct (if it is not correct, the script will exit with an error).
 It should be 1001.
-However, if for example it turns out to be 1002 while you are logged in as *workstation*, change your systemd service accordingly:<br>
+However, if for example it turns out to be 1002 while you are logged in as *workstation*, change your systemd service accordingly.
+Log in as workstation:<br>
 `su workstation`<br>

+Then doublecheck:
 `id -u`

 Finally, we enable and start the VLC autoplay service with the following commands (you need to be logged in as an administrator to execute these commands):